an introduction by Luminas Found & CEO D. Keith Pigues

 2. All customer insight must inform the current and future business thinking – it must get to the C-suite and shape the business strategy.

 3. Don’t get boxed into evaluating the customer insight investments using ROI only – it will result in the organization seeing this invaluable resource as a cost center rather than a value creator.

 At Luminas, we have found that organizations and leaders who take this perspective in developing and using customer insights consistently make more confident growth decisions.
-This is a critical area of focus as your organization charts the course to restart growth in 2021 in beyond.
+This is a critical area of focus as your organization charts its course through a potential downturn.
 We suggest keeping this article by your side to guide your efforts.

 written by David Smith and BV Pradeep